zer0cache/matic-docs/docs/develop/wallets/matic-web-wallet/web-wallet-v2-guide.md

 <img src={useBaseUrl("img/wallet/Wallet-21.png")} width="50%" height="50%"/>

-## Withdrawing Funds from Matic Back to Ethereum on Plasma Bridge
+## Withdrawing Funds from Polygon Back to Ethereum on Plasma Bridge

-Withdrawing funds from Matic back to the Ethereum mainnet via, Plasma Bridge is a 3-step process but with a caveat.
+Withdrawing funds from Polygon back to the Ethereum mainnet via, Plasma Bridge is a 3-step process but with a caveat.
 For the funds to be available back on Ethereum it will take 7 days.

 To withdraw funds, click on the ‘Withdraw’ link from any of the Plasma token type on ‘Your tokens on Matic Mainnet’ section.